Elsapro/wikijs/employment/resume-writing-guidelines.md

 *  **Abbreviations** instead of zeros.
 One million dollars should be written $1M.
 For one thousand use $1K.
 *  **Symbols** are acceptable when they represent percentages (%) and dollars ($).
 *  **Keywords** that are market appropriate.

+## Font & Font Sizes
+* 10.5 font size is the smallest recommended font size.
+* The body of the resume shoudl ne no more than 12-point font and no msaller than 10.5 font.
+* Headers and your name should be a larger sized font.